mahshidgh/Nvidia-GStreamer-sample-apps/DeepStream-Video-RoI-Detection-Tracking/README.md

 # NVIDIA DeepStream ROI-Based Detection and Tracking

-This project is designed to perform object detection specifically on Regions of Interest (ROIs) within video frames.
+This project is designed to perform object detection on Regions of Interest (ROIs) within video frames.
 It leverages the capabilities of Nvidia's DeepStream SDK.
+Specifically, this code is a pipeline that takes a video as an input, runs object detection and tracking on the defined RoIs on video frames, and outputs the detected bounding boxes and their IDs.
+It also creates an output video file with overlayed bounding boxes and their ID on the video frames.

 ## Configuration Files